Tips for Underwater Videography and Photography

-- The GoPro - this nifty little camera has made quite an impact on outdoor adventure in the last few years, but for the world of underwater sports, the advances are especially exciting.
-The GoPro Hero5, Hero5 Session and Hero Session are all well-suited for diving up to ten meters, and pretty much come ready for use.
+- The GoPro – this nifty little camera has made quite an impact on an outdoor adventure in the last few years, but for the world of underwater sports, the advances are especially exciting.
+GoPro cameras like the Hero8 are all well-suited for diving up to ten meters, and pretty much come ready for use.

 - The SeaLife Camera – Often touted as a great starting point for beginners, SeaLife offers a variety of underwater cameras for an affordable price.
 Where the GoPro is all about on-the-go action, this camera is going to appeal to more serious burgeoning videographers, with the capability to withstand 60 meters.

 Its long-lasting battery will give you over three hours of use, and there are plenty of light attachments to create the perfect stunning video.
 Cost for the SeaLife is quite a bit higher than for the GoPro but you do get a potentially better suited video camera for diving.